enriquea52/A-on-visibility-graph/README.md

 The code implementation has a CLI to execute it as follows.

 `python main.py environments/env_X.csv graph_environments/visibility_graph_env_X.csv`  where X is the environment number and it has to be the same for both arguments.
 Some execution examples are using the following commands.
-The code shows the environment, the visibility graph and the shortest path found using the A* algorithm, it also prints a list of the vertices to follow and the distance that represents the shortest path
+The code shows the environment displayed where the red lines represent the visibility and the shortest path found using the A* is shown in blue, it also prints a list of the vertices to follow and the distance that represents the shortest path

 The **start** and **goal** nodes (positions) are the first and last elements of the `env_X.csv` file respectively.